To diagnose a possible bacterial infection of the throat (usually Streptococcus pyogenes)

 The bacteria are tested for by throat culture.
-Your doctor may use a tongue depressor to hold down your tongue, and then s/he will insert a special swab into your mouth and brush it against your throat and tonsils.
+Your doctor may use a tongue depressor to hold down your tongue, and then insert a special swab into your mouth and brush it against your throat and tonsils.
 The swab will be sent to a laboratory, where culture is performed.

 No test preparation is needed.
 The test should be performed before antibiotics are prescribed.

 The test identifies Streptococcus pyogenes, known as Group A streptococcus, which are bacteria that infect the back of the throat and are a common cause for an infected and sore throat.
 Whilst group A Streptococcus is the commonest bacterial cause of a severe sore throat (pharyngitis), it is not the only bacterial cause and others include group C and G Streptococcus and Arcanobacterium.

 The majority of sore throats are caused by a virus and do not require active treatment with antibiotics.
 Some, caused by the Streptococcus pyogenes bacterium, may be severe and are treatable with antibiotics.
 Your doctor will assess you based on your symptoms and may take a throat culture to help make the correct diagnosis if they think you might have a bacterial infection of your throat.
 This allows your doctor to prescribe the correct antibiotics for treatment.
 A throat culture may take several days to provide results.

 When is it requested?